 - Water thoroughly once every 1-2 weeks and allow excess water to run out the drainage holes in the nursery pot or whichever vessel you transplant into.
 If your pot has no drainage holes, we recommend adding clay drainage balls to the bottom of the pot, however avoid overwatering.
 You can read some fundamental rules of watering here.

 High indirect or direct light, avoid windows as they amplify the sun's intensity and create heat that may damage plant.
 You can find our plant placement guidelines here.

+For an overview on how we ship plants to you, see our guide here.
 All items are shipped from Florida on Mondays or Tuesdays to allow for maximum continuous transit time while avoiding time spent sitting in warehouses, trucks, or other distribution points over the weekend.
 Depending on your location and the weather conditions across the country, we may be forced to hold on shipping until conditions improve as we have had items freeze while sitting in Chicago for four days and get delayed due to heavy holiday volume (Mother's Day, Christmas, etc.).
 We will make every attempt to ship your item promptly on the very next Monday or Tuesday given that there are no anomalies in shipping conditions.

 Items received in a damaged condition will be refunded immediately as we investigate the cause of the issue with the shipper.
 Returns will not be accepted, please dispose of any unusable items after they have been refunded.